pbklink/motif-core/etc/motif-core.api.md

     unsubscribeBeforeRecordChangeEvent(subscriptionId: MultiEvent.SubscriptionId): void;
     // (undocumented)
     unsubscribeListChangeEvent(subscriptionId: MultiEvent.SubscriptionId): void;
 }

+// Warning: (ae-missing-release-tag) "RecordSourcedFieldGrid" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class RecordSourcedFieldGrid extends RevRecordSourcedFieldGrid<RenderValue.TypeId, RenderValue.Attribute.TypeId, AdaptedRevgridBehavioredGridSettings, AdaptedRevgridBehavioredColumnSettings, GridField> {
+}

 // Warning: (ae-missing-release-tag) "RecordsPublisherSubscriptionDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)